jiangwenyuan/nuster/README.md

 You can define multiple `frontend` or `backend` sections.
 If `nuster cache|nosql off` is declared or no `nuster cache|nosql on|off` declared, nuster acts just like HAProxy, as a TCP and HTTP load balancer.

+Although `listen` is a complete proxy with its frontend and backend parts combined in one section, you cannot use nuster in `listen`, use `frontend` and `backend` pairs.

 You can find HAProxy documentation in `/doc`, and [Online HAProxy Documentation](https://cbonte.github.io/haproxy-dconv/)

 ## As TCP loader balancer